.Five Things You Need and One Thing You Don't For The Perfect Dog Friendly Backyard

 Avoid poisonous plants

-Avoid plants with thorns or spine that could damage eyes or skin.
+Avoid plants with thorns or spines that could damage eyes or skin.

 Check out my post on Landscaping for Cats.